 This means that if there is an accident and both parties did something that made the wreck occur, they will only be able to recover according to their level of fault.
 That is, what is the percentage of fault that each party had (contributed) to cause the accident.

-So, for the purposes of our discussion, let’s say that Mr. Smith was involved in a wreck with a truck owned and operated by XPO Logistics.
-It’s possible that it may even still say Con-way, Inc., on the truck.
-First, let’s say that the driver of the XPO Logistics vehicle was driving 65 MPH on a highway that clearly states that the speed limit for trucks is 55 MPH.
+So, for the purposes of our discussion, let’s say that Mr. Smith was involved in a wreck with a truck owned and operated by a partiucular trucking company.
+First, let’s say that the driver of the vehicle was driving 65 MPH on a highway that clearly states that the speed limit for trucks is 55 MPH.

 So, the insurance companies, attorneys, and court would look at this to determine how much each of the parties contributed to the wreck.
-XPO Logistics would most likely bear more of the responsibility because the driver was speeding and because it would have been a rear-end collision.
+The truck company would most likely bear more of the responsibility because the driver was speeding and because it would have been a rear-end collision.

 Protect Your Legal Rights